yashas-hm/Attendance-Sorter/README.md

 # Attendance Sorter

-Simple GUI based application to sort attendance for Indus University Students.<br>
+Simple GUI based application to sort attendance for University Students.<br>
 Data is evaluated using pandas to ensure structural and data integrity<br>
 Data is saved in a csv file on desktop<br>